Best salmon dry rub that takes your fillet from good to amazing! Rub it on then bake, smoke or air fry your fish to flaky perfection.

 Now if you try this and you’re obsessed like us, and many of our followers have been, you can make a big batch.
 Mix it all together and store it in an empty spice jar container.
 Then next time you just use as much as you need.

+You can add it immediately and then bake or let it sit in the fridge for a few hours for a more intense flavor profile.
 If you want a spicy rub you can add a bit of red pepper flakes into the mix too.

 If you love salmon, give this sweet and spicy rub a whirl next time.
 Here is how easy it is to throw together and bake perfectly.

 Salmon Dry Rub Recipe

 In a bowl combine the brown sugar, garlic powder, chili powder, salt and paprika.
 Break up clumps of sugar so it’s smooth.

 Cover baking sheet with foil or lightly coat pan with cooking spray.
 Preheat oven to 400 degrees F. Lay fish skin side down on a cutting board and rub mixture on flesh side.

 Then transfer to baking sheet to bake, if cooking in the oven.